sdboyer/sdboyer.io/content/vgo/intro.md

 Now, i understand the value of cutting out unnecessary degrees of freedom. i get why defensive coding is important.
 And i've seen people wedge themselves into some truly absurd spots with software i've written.
 But it's still lazy thinking to simply assume that users will necessarily fill up every nook and cranny of what a tool allows.
 We have to temper that tendency by thinking about _why_ a user might take actions with these kinds of negative consequences.
 In almost every case like this i've seen, it's because the user is trying to further one of their own goals, but that has unintended consequences for others.

-Turns out, there's a standard term in economics for this kind of effect: [externalities](https://en.wikipedia.org/wiki/Externality).
+There's a standard term in economics for this: [externalities](https://en.wikipedia.org/wiki/Externality).
 It refers to the costs or benefits experienced by people who did not choose to incur them.

 There are two basic approaches we can take to address externalities:

 - Construct the system so that the person taking an action with potentially negative externalities (like declaring an incompatibility) has to pay some cost.
 This is known as "internalizing the cost."
 - Isolate actions that the user takes for personal purposes from actions with potentially negative externalities.
 (Economists work on natural systems and don't usually have the luxury of constraining choice; we at least theoretically do, to the extent that the set of possible choices a user can make are determined by tool design.)